 Things to do in Newport Rhode Island with kids, including the mansions, Cliff Walk, beach, sailing, and restaurant ideas.

-Newport Rhode Island is often known for sailing, picturesque restaurants, and an active late-night scene.
+Newport Rhode Island is often known for sailing, picturesque restaurants, beautiful Mansions, and an active late-night scene.
 But there is so much more to this seaside city, including lots of things to do in Newport RI with kids.
 I grew up in Newport County, and always loved going into Newport.
-Whether you are looking for a quintessential ocean experience, or want to see things unique to Newport, there are many different options for what to do in Newport.
+Whether you are looking for a quintessential ocean experience, or want to see things unique to Newport, there are many different options for what to do in Newport RI with kids.
 Here are our favorites.

 Things to Do in Newport RI With Kids

-The other Newport Mansions run by the Preservation Society also have audio tours, but no specific children’s tour.
+The other Newport Mansions run by the Preservation Society (including Marble House) also have audio tours, but no specific children’s tour.
 They are still stunning, but younger kids may not fully appreciate them.
 It’s especially impressive when you realize these were originally summer cottages!

 Newport Gulls Games